coderodyhpc/WRF_AWSMarketplace/README.md

 **Odycloud Numerical Weather Prediction & Air Quality Modeling on AWS**

 :black_medium_square: v5.1.0
-+ It has pre-compiled versions of WRF-4.5.2 optimized for Intel Scalable (Skylake/Cascade Lake/Ice Lake) processors with the following executable:
++ The AMI includes pre-compiled versions of WRF-4.5.2 optimized for Intel Scalable (Skylake/Cascade Lake/Ice Lake) processors with the following executable:
     - WRF-4.5.2 ARW (/home/ubuntu/WRF-4.5).
 The default case represents the continental U.S. with a horizontal resolution of 8 km (~5 miles) and a nested simulation of the Washington-DC area with a resolution of 1.6 km (~1 mile).
 The preset computation is for 2 days starting on May 1st (2023)
-+ It has pre-compiled versions of WRF-Chem (4.5.2) optimized for Intel Scalable (Skylake/Cascade Lake/Ice Lake) processors with the following executable:
++ The AMI has pre-compiled versions of WRF-Chem (4.5.2) optimized for Intel Scalable (Skylake/Cascade Lake/Ice Lake) processors with the following executable:
     - WRF-Chem - KPP1 (/home/ubuntu/WRF-CHEM)
-+ It includes CMAQv5.4 to perform air quality modeling
++ The AMI includes CMAQv5.4 to perform air quality modeling
-+ Script to accelerate the download of GFS data (/home/ubuntu/DATA)
++ There are 3 scripts to accelerate the download of meteorological data at /home/ubuntu/DATA: GFS_download for interactive download of GFS files, download_NAM for interactive download of NAM files, and batch_GFS for downloading GFS files with a one-line command.
 + Preprocessing tools: WPS (SM - /home/ubuntu/PREPRO/WPS)
 + Postprocessing tools: WRF-python, ARWPost, GrADS, and IDV
 + Data Assimilation tool: WRFDA (/home/ubuntu/DA/WRFDA)